 Nei's Da estimate ranged from 0.0009 between BVM and India to 0.1000 between BVM and Australia.
 Cavalli-Sforza and Edwards chord distance (Dc) showed the range from 0.0265 between BVM and India to 0.2847 between BVM and Australia.
 Reynolds genetic distance (Re) ranged from the lowest estimate 0.00002 between BVM and Bulgaria to the highest value 0.0073 between BVM and Australia.
 Nei's Ne estimate ranged from the lowest value 0.0169 between BVM and Sudan to the highest value 0.0808 between BVM and South China.
+Estimates of genetic distance between BVM and other populations using seven measures are graphically presented (Fig. 2).

 Several studies were carried out on genetic distance measurements across different populations.
-Genetic distance and gene diversity studies by Roy et al. (1990) among 10 endogamous groups in Chattisgarh, India using the gene frequency data of three genetic loci revealed that the gene differentiation among these population groups is only about 2 per cent (0.02).
+Genetic distance and gene diversity studies by Roy et al. (1990)